bdis-q/quantrans.github.io/index.md

-# QuanTrans: Transforming Quantum Circuits to Minimize Communication in Distributed Simulations
+# QuanTrans: Transforming Quantum Circuits to Minimize Communications in Distributed Simulations

 ## Overview

-The code will be fully open source after the article is published.
+The code will be open source after the article is published.

 [[code]]()